Netanyahu sees continued cooperation with Egypt

-JERUSALEM Prime Minister Benjamin Netanyahu said on Monday Israel expected future cooperation with the new administration of Egypt's Islamist President-elect Mohamed Mursi.
+JERUSALEM Prime Minister Benjamin Netanyahu said on Monday that Israel sees future cooperation with the new administration of Egypt's Islamist President-elect Mohamed Mursi.

 "We expect to work together with the new administration on the basis of our peace treaty," Netanyahu told reporters after a meeting with visiting Russian President Vladimir Putin.